Jamaican Castor Oil, 4 Oz.

 Jamaican black castor oil also comes from castor beans, which is why it shares a similar name to traditional castor oil.
 However, the method of extraction is different, resulting in an entirely different substance with different uses.
 The traditional Jamaican black castor oil process involves the following steps.
 First, the seeds are roasted before being crushed in a mortar.
 Water is then added to the mashed beans, and the entire mixture is slow-boiled over a fire.

-The result of this preparation is a pungent, thick, and dark brown oil that we call Jamaican black castor oil.
+The result of this preparation is a pungent, dark brown oil that we call Jamaican black castor oil.